jaytrey777/Coding-Dojo-Project-1/README.md

 ## To prepare this data, the data was cleaned, and the following processes were performed:

 ### Exploratory Data Analysis
-    - During the exploratory data analysis, histograms and boxplots were visualized for relevant numeric and categorical datatype columns.
+    - During the exploratory data analysis, histograms and boxplots were visualized for relevant numerical and categorical datatype columns.
     - Also, a heat map was used to show the correlations between the data.
     - This gave a good baseline for all of the numeric and categorical columns for univariate data.